Table of Contents

-After I have my morning coffee (or dinner), I write my “to do” list.
-This is for those who need to organize their day.
+After my morning coffee (or dinner), I write my “to do” list.
+This practice is for those who need to organize the day.

-When my “to do” list is done, I will do my first chore.
+When I complete my “to do” list, I will do my first chore.
 Procrastinators need an action plan.

-When I review my bills, I will review my subscriptions to services and pare those plans down.
+When I review my bills, I will check my subscriptions to services and pare those plans down.

 Make new behaviors as routine as possible.
-Automate your paycheck so that you are putting away money for your emergency fund, a 529 savings plan or in your retirement accounts.
-These are actions that should be done regularly and as early as possible.
+Automate your paycheck so that you are putting away money for your emergency fund, a 529 savings plan, or in your retirement accounts.
+You should do hese are actions regularly and as early as possible.

-It is easy to make a goal, a target or resolution.
-Carrying them out to fulfillment is the hard part.
-When it comes to money goals, learning to specifically plan out goals with a SMART approach my enhance our chances of success.
-We can reach our goals through better financial habits whether that means a cut in our spending, less borrowing or learning how to budget.
+It is easy to make a goal, a target, or a resolution.
+Carrying out to fulfillment is the hard part.
+When it comes to money goals, learning to plan out goals with a SMART approach precisely enhances our chances of success.
+We can reach our goals through better financial habits, whether that means a cut in our spending, less borrowing, or learning how to budget.

 Can we adopt better financial habits?
-Science says we can with discipline, willpower and effort.
+Science says we can proceed with discipline, willpower, and effort.
 Work on keystone habits and habit stacking to expand the likelihood of doing so.